Harper, Hoskins back Nola as Phillies beat White Sox 3-2

 “We needed that,” Phillies manager Gabe Kapler said.

 Nola (10-2) allowed one run and three hits with 10 strikeouts and two walks.
-He lowered his ERA to 1.91 over his last eight starts while reaching double-digits in strikeouts for the 12th time in his career, including the fourth this season.
+He lowered his ERA to 1.91 over his last nine starts while reaching double digits in strikeouts for the 12th time in his career, including the fourth this season.

 “I don’t think he could’ve pitched any better or looked any stronger,” Kapler said.